smart-edge-open/specs/doc/applications/openness_service_mesh.md

     mode: STRICT
 ```

-With the mutual TLS being enabled, Istio is capable of applying authorization policies as designed by the cluster administrator.
+With mutual TLS enabled, Istio is capable of applying authorization policies as designed by the cluster administrator.
 The below authentication policy is applied automatically by the video analytics service mesh.
 This policy instructs Istio to authorize *all the authenticated* applications to consume the `analytics-ffmpeg` service and use its "GET", "POST" and "DELETE" methods.

 ```yaml
 apiVersion: security.istio.io/v1beta1